-- Before you start the work, make sure you shut down the OS, turn off the main power to the equipment, and wait for at least one minute. - Allocate sufficient clearance for maintenance work.
+- Before you start the work, make sure you shut down the OS, unplug the power cord from the outlet, and wait for at least one minute. - Allocate sufficient clearance for maintenance work.
 Carry out the work on a flat surface.
 (See "1.2.2 Installation".) - Before replacing the battery, make sure you record the BIOS settings.
 Restore the BIOS settings after you replace the battery.
 It should be noted that the system clock is initialized when you replace the battery.
 Configure the system clock after the replacement.